grompe/Drawception-ANBT/README.md

 ## CHANGELOG

+0.47.2014.6
+- New option: warning sound when only a minute is left

 0.46.2014.5
 - New shortcut: G for "grid", shows grid on edges of the canvas, that will not affect resulting image